Premium Dog Food

 Can also be used for:

-- Higher level of chicken oil as the primary fat source – ideal for promoting optimal skin and coat condition as well as ensuring sustained energy levels
+- Higher level of chicken oil as the primary fat source – perfect for promoting optimal skin and coat condition as well as ensuring sustained energy levels

 Contains either fresh chicken